helanto/containerization/README.md

 requires its own load balancer with its own public IP address, whereas an `Ingress` only requires one, even when providing access to dozens of services.

-Ingresses operate at the application layer of the network stack (HTTP) and vide features such as cookie-based session affinity and the like, which services cannot.
+Ingresses operate at the application layer of the network stack (HTTP) and provide features such as cookie-based session affinity and the like, which services cannot.
 When a client sends an HTTP request to the LoadBalancer Ingress, the host and path in the request determine which service the request is forwarded to.
 This is achieved through the [Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) HTTP header.
 This way we might have two different domain names pointing to same external IP address